TetrisKid48/WikiScrapeGui/README.md

 Improved and/or animated logo
 Menu to choose a page when a disambiguation error occurs
 Compatibility with more special symbols in URLs
-Search tab to find specific pages without leaving the program